SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 R binary files
 --------------

-R binaries are not available.
+R binaries are available for Windows, Linux, and MacOS (Intel) and are distributed using a lightweight installer available via the r-universe.
+Detailed installation instructions are `available on GitHub <https://github.com/SimpleITK/SimpleITKRInstaller/tree/main/SimpleITK_Foyer>`__.

-For Linux and Mac one can easily build and install SimpleITK from source using a `remotes <https://cran.r-project.org/web/packages/remotes/readme/README.html>`__ based installer referencing this `GitHub Repository <https://github.com/SimpleITK/SimpleITKRInstaller>`__.
+If the binary package you need is not available, you can build and install SimpleITK using a `remotes <https://cran.r-project.org/web/packages/remotes/readme/README.html>`__ based installer following the instructions available in this `GitHub Repository <https://github.com/SimpleITK/SimpleITKRInstaller>`__.

 This installation requires `R remotes <https://github.com/r-lib/remotes>`__, `CMake <https://cmake.org/>`__, `git <https://git-scm.com/>`__, and a compiler